-Chris Powell: -very prominently.
+Chris Powell: Eric Sprott being one very prominently.
 And there are, you know, a few companies that have helped us consistently over the years.
 I'm not sure if I should mention them, to praise them or that would just get them in trouble, but there are some.
 But, on the whole, the industry is useless and its trade organization, the World Gold Council, is essentially a functionary of the government and distracting the world from the gold price suppression issue.

 Mike Gleason: What about the potential for civil courts to hold crooked bankers to account.
 Plaintiffs have brought a high profile civil case for metals price rigging against Deustche Bank and a number of other bullion banks more than a year and a half ago.
 Deustche settled and provided mounds of documents and recordings to assist in the suit against the remaining banks.
 The lawsuit made some headlines and gave some reason for hope.
 It was a way of end running regulators who seem to be totally inept.
 But the news around that case has dried up.
 We know these things do take time, but since GATA is well connected in these sorts of matters I wanted to ask if you might be able to update our listeners about the status of this civil suit and what are your thoughts generally about whether the civil courts might be able to hold banks to account for their frauds?

 Chris Powell: Well, yes, there is an anti-trust lawsuit in New York against some of the major banks, including Deustche, and Deustche has confessed to rigging the market and offered a financial settlement there.
 That lawsuit is essentially on hold right now because the Justice Department intervened in the middle of it, claiming that it wanted to begin investigating the gold and silver market rigging issue and it thought that the lawsuit proceeding to discovery and deposition would interfere with the Justice Department's own investigation.